Hardik376/Exploratory-Data-Analysis-Application/README.md

 # Exploratory-Data-Analysis-Application
-This is a application you can use use to Do small Exploratory Data Analysis Application without writing any code
+This is a application you can use use to Do small Exploratory Data Analysis Application without writing any code.
+I have given 1 sample Data Set You Can Use Any Other To Check

 # EAT_app
 Exploratory Analysis Tools Application